 How to Make the Perfect Szechwan Sauce

-Szechwan sauce is an Indo-Chinese fusion sauce of spicy and hot chili sauce.
+Szechwan sauce is an Indo-Chinese fusion recipe for a spicy hot chili sauce.
 This sauce can be served as a condiment for veggie cutlets, French fries, potato tikkis, veg momos, or spring rolls.
+It is also used in many Chinese recipes like fried rice, noodles, and vegetable balls in hot garlic sauce.
 The possibilities are really endless.
-It is an awesome accompaniment for pakoras too.
-It's the perfect accompaniment for any mild tasting and moderately bland food.
+It is an awesome accompaniment for pakoras, too.
+It's the perfect side for any mild-tasting and moderately bland food.

-You can store this condiment for 2-3 weeks in the refrigerator.
+You can store this condiment for two to three weeks in the refrigerator.
 The shelf life increases if you add more oil on top of the sauce.
-You can use the remaining sauce for eating snacks, crepes, chips etc.
+You can use the remaining sauce for eating snacks, crepes, chips, etc.

-Instead of grinding chilies, I used red chili powders.
+Instead of grinding the chilies, I used red chili powders.
 I soaked them in water before adding in the recipe.
 I used mostly Kashmiri red chili powder and a small quantity of hot chili powder.
-Kashmiri chili powder gives nice red color to the sauce, though it is less hot.
-To compensate the hotness, I used hot chili powder.
-You can blend them in whatever portion you like to get the desired hotness and bright red color.
+Kashmiri chili powder gives a nice red color to the sauce, though it is less hot.
+To compensate for the lower level of hotness, I added a hot chili powder.
+You can blend them in whatever proportion you like to get the desired hotness and bright red color.

-- 3 tbsp Kashmiri chili powder, available in Indian stores
+- 3 tablespoons Kashmiri chili powder, available in Indian stores

-- 1/2 tbsp red chili powder, hot variety
+- 1/2 tablespoon red chili powder, hot variety

 - 1 inch ginger, finely chopped